ConSol/sakuli-examples/omd-labs-sakuli/README.md

 * Now open the URL *http://omd/demo* in a new tab and accept this certificate as well.
 * As soon as you are forwarded to the login page of Thruk, refresh the SSL Manager page and check that the certificate of *omd* is now also accepted.

-(For every other domain you would repeat step 4+5.)
-Now shutdown the Sahi dashboard (Ctrl-C).
+Do step 4+5 also for the IP of the OMD host (here https://172.17.0.2) and in general for every other domain you want to test with Sahi.
+Now shutdown the Sahi dashboard in bash (Ctrl-C).

 Two things happened now: